-Pay the capping fee of $50 ($25 for Juniors and Young Adults) (payable in cash or check to Green Mountain Hounds.)
+Pay the capping fee of $50 ($25 for Juniors and Young Adults) (payable in cash or check to Green Mountain Hounds or by Paypal.)
 Note that we generally allow one to cap only three times in a season.
 We figure that if you like it that much you ought to be a member!

 Your capping fees can be applied to your season membership.